darenlarson/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a framework that works on Node.js that adds a lot of functionality such as routing and middleware support.
+Express makes it easier and cleaner to make routes.
+It also has ample support for middleware.
+However, it is a minimalist framework that requires some setup and customization, unlike some other framework solutions.

 - [ ] Describe Middleware?

+Middleware, which are usually just functions, can be used in Express to add more functionality.
+Most code in Express is in fact middleware.
+You can use middleware to add layers to your server.
+For example, you can create custom middleware that changes the req or res objects before your routes do anything with them.

 - [ ] Describe a Resource?

+A resource is everything that you are managing in your application.
+For example, projects and actions are resources that are are managing.

 - [ ] What can the API return to help clients know if a request was successful?

+An API can return whatever we design it to return.
+We can return status codes, which are uniform on the web, each indicating what happened when a client sends a request.
+For example, codes in the 200's means the request was successful, 400's mean there was an issue, etc.

+We can also send a custom response that adds more detail about what may have happened.

 - [ ] How can we partition our application into sub-applications?

+We can separate out our server, routes, and middleware into separate sub-applications, then import them into one file.
+This helps to keep the code cleaner.
+The end result is that each file is responsible for handling one particular feature, functionality, or resource.

 ## Project Setup